Water Bill Assistance Programs

 ENSURING ACCESS TO WATER FOR EVERYONE

 Many assume in a state surrounded by freshwater; water should be generally easy to access for Michigan residents.
-With increasing maintenance costs for water and sewer systems, water rates across the country have increased more than 50 percent since 2010 in some communities.
+With increasing maintenance costs for water and sewer systems, water rates across the country have increased by more than 50 percent since 2010 in some communities.
 These increases make paying a water bill more and more difficult for low-income families.

 Michigan is presented with an opportunity to reinvent the water utility rates and their accompanying assistance programs to better serve their consumers.
 Critical to these programs are design components that realistically evaluate a customer’s ability to pay for services over the long run.

 There are significant costs associated with delinquent billing notices, service shutoffs, and reconnection of water service.
-A well-designed program should be able to result in an overall increase of revenues for the water utility while meeting the particular challenges of their low-income customers.
+A well-designed program should be able to result in an overall increase in revenues for the water utility while meeting the particular challenges of their low-income customers.

 A recent study by the University of Michigan explored more deeply the question of affordability.
 By doing extensive interviews with over 400 individuals, they found families struggling with water affordability throughout the three-county, Southeast Michigan region.
-Sixty three percent of respondents mentioned cutting back on fresh produce, and more than sixty percent on school supplies for their children, among other items .
+Sixty-three percent of respondents mentioned cutting back on fresh produce, and more than sixty percent on school supplies for their children, among other items .

 WRAP and THAW

 Within Detroit, a few assistance programs have developed to address access to water.
 The Water Residential Assistance Program (WRAP) and The Heat and Warmth Fund (THAW), funded by United Way, serve as the primary sources for water utility assistance within the Detroit region.
-Such systems provide grant assistance to households expressing immediate financial need for assistance in water shut-off prevention.
+Such systems provide grant assistance to households expressing an immediate financial need for assistance in water shut-off prevention.

 Eligibility - Customers must have an income 1.5 times below the federal poverty level, be in immediate risk of water shut-off, stay current on monthly bill payments, and show a pattern of not wasting water.